Happy Birthday, Gideon Mantell

 One of the difficulties that faced paleontologists in the early studies of dinosaurs was trying to make sense of rather incomplete skeletons.
 Mantell made a famous mistake when putting together an Iguanodon skeleton.
 This large plant eater had large thumb spikes that may have been used to dig up roots, or may have been a defensive weapon.
 But Mantell assumed the fossilized spike he found was a horn and placed it on the Iguanodon's nose.

-fe, Mantell realized that Iguanodon had relatively slender arms and so wasn't the heavy, 4-legged creature that Sir Richard Owens was busy publicizing.
+Late in his life, Mantell realized that Iguanodon had relatively slender arms and so wasn't the heavy, 4-legged creature that Sir Richard Owens was busy publicizing.
 However, Mantell died before he was able to convince others of the revised body plan.
 Owen was working with a sculptor to create large figures for the Crystal Palace (the sculptures of Igauanodons are shown above), and it was Owen's incorrect vision of Iguanodon that was immortalized in the sculptures and that became known to the public.

 There was a banquet for twenty people inside the sculpture of the standing Iguanodon, while it was only part-way done.
 This banquet is show below.